peterwwillis/palvella/DESIGN.md

 Credentials can receive configuration from environment variables, command-line arguments, or by lookup in a database.

-To use a Credential in configuration, you can add an object as a value for some configuration option.
+To use a Credential in configuration, you can use an object as a value for some configuration option.
 The object should be like the following:
   - `from_credential`: Specifies that the value should come from the given Credential.

+###### Plugins: Category: Credential: Methods
 A Credential plugin uses a set of methods to access data.
 Example methods:
  - `add`
  - `remove`
  - `set_property`
  - `get_property`

+###### Plugins: Category: Credential: Parameters
-A Credential uses properties to define how it can be used.
+A Credential uses parameters to define how it can be used.
 Example properties:
- - `config.name`: The name of the credential.
+ - `name`: The name of the credential.
 Must be unique.
- - `config.type`: The type of the credential. (examples: "UsermameAndPassword", "Text", "SSH", "PKCS12Certificate", "Docker", "AWSECR", "Exec", "GitHubOAuth", "OIDC")
+ - `type`: The type of the credential. (examples: "UsermameAndPassword", "Text", "SSH", "PKCS12Certificate", "Docker", "AWSECR", "Exec", "GitHubOAuth", "OIDC")
+ - `data`: An object which defines the contents of the Credential.

+---
 ##### Plugins: Category: Database

 Databases are the basic unit of storage of data that the app needs to operate.
 It stores configuration about the app, as well as the state of Jobs within the app, and any other configuration or state necessary for the app to run.

+###### Plugins: Category: Database: Methods
 A Database plugin uses a set of methods to query the database.
 Example methods:
  - `add`
  - `remove`